Is the DAFT Visa Right for Me and My Family?

 What About Your Spouse or Partner?

 This is the question most families ask first — and the answer is more favorable than many expect.
 A spouse or registered partner accompanying a DAFT visa holder to the Netherlands qualifies for a dependent residence permit (MVV/residence permit for family reunification).
-Crucially, this dependent permit typically includes unrestricted work authorization in the Netherlands.
+Crucially, this finalized dependent permit typically includes unrestricted work authorization in the Netherlands.
 Your spouse can take salaried employment, freelance, start their own business, or choose not to work at all — without needing a separate work permit.
+However the process is nuanced.
+The residence endorsement sticker — issued within one to two weeks of arrival — immediately grants the spouse the right to work self-employed in the Netherlands, but the right to take regular salaried employment is only granted at the final verdict of the DAFT application, which typically takes one to two months.
+This is important to note if plans are for the spouse to obtain immediate Dutch employment.

 Important Caveats for Families